Include as many participants as you like, potentially 1000s.

 Depending on your application, 1000minds Decision Making tools are intended to be used by groups of people (as well as by individuals, of course).

-In addition, we have the following distributed processes for 10s or 100s (even 1000s!) of people to participate in.
+We have three types of survey and online voting for 10s or 100s (even 1000s!) of people to participate in, as below.

 Survey participants can self-enrol from a sign-up webpage – e.g. great for ‘convenience’ or ‘snowball’ sampling.
 Or, if you know people’s email addresses, you can enter them into 1000minds, and they’ll be invited to take part.

-This survey – also known as a Conjoint Survey when 1000minds is used for conjoint analysis – entails participants answering questions involving trade-offs between pre-specified criteria.
+This survey entails participants answering questions involving trade-offs between pre-specified criteria.

 Participants’ answers determine, via the PAPRIKA method, their individual preference values (or ‘part-worth utilities’) – representing the relative importance (weights) of the criteria – and on average for the group.